 Creating a new incident starts with searching for messages.
 How you form your search impacts which emails are found, and thus how the incident is created.

-The following sections apply to Email Subject searches only.
+The following sections apply to searches for Email Subject and Attachment Name.

 Variations in Search Terms

 Any search term you enter for this field will be used as is, along with variations of the term.
 Consider the following search examples:

 The wizard uses the original search term you enter, along with other words that are related to that original search term.
 This broadens your search, potentially finding more emails in your incident, and making it more effective.